itmooti-codex/memberfeed-eventmx/README.md

 # Feed Generic

-This repository contains a simple front-end application for viewing and creating forum posts.
+This repository contains a simple front-end application for viewing and creating feed posts.
 The project is entirely client-side and must be served from a local web server.

 This project is licensed under the [MIT License](LICENSE).